LGBTQ history in Iran

 The book Foucault and the Iranian Revolution: Gender and the Seductions of Islam by Janet Afary and Kevin Anderson, features a notable chapter on same-sex relations in Iran.
 In this chapter, Afary argues that the current regime in the Islamic Republic of Iran is suppressing a long-standing tradition of homosexual culture that dates back over a thousand years.
 She points out that classical Persian literature, including the works of poets like Attar, Rumi, Saadi, Hafez, Jami, and even Iraj Mirza in the 20th century, is filled with references to homoeroticism and openly discusses beautiful young boys and the practice of pederasty (not to be confused with homosexuality between adult men).
 Many of the famous love stories celebrated by these poets were between kings and their male servants or slaves.
 Sometimes, the beloved was the possession of a more powerful individual.
 Outside of royal courts, homosexuality and homoerotic expressions were accepted in various public settings, including monasteries, seminaries, taverns, military camps, bathhouses, and coffee houses.
 During the early Safavid era, male houses of prostitution were legally recognized and even paid taxes.

-Beginning in the mid-1980s, with the Islamic Government in power, as many as 7,000 homosexuals were hanged, shot, stoned, or burnt to death.
 Since the Iranian revolution in 1979, the punishment for homosexuality has been based on Sharia law, with the maximum penalty being death.
 Transgender people had never been officially addressed by the government leading up to the 1979 revolution, but, after the Islamic Revolution sex reassignment surgery has been allowed through Islamic Law.
 The government provides up to half the cost of the procedure for those needing financial assistance, upon the provision of necessary documents and supporting proof of an identity disorder.